 Itinerary: Weekends: 1830 Friday until approximately 1600 on the last day.
 Weeks: 1830 on the first day until approximately 1600 on the final day.
 Click here for an example schedule of how you will spend the week or weekend

-What's Included: All food except the evening of joining, wet weather gear, sleeping bag with liner and pillow and accommodation onboard.
+What's Included: All food except the evening of joining, wet weather gear and accommodation onboard.
 Mooring fees are an extra and we suggest that you budget ampproximately £15 per weekend and £20 for 3 and 5 day courses.
 For details of what you should bring please refer to the FAQ's section.

 Support Courses: VHF Radio, RYA First Aid, RYA Diesel Engine